 The following compact bone diagrams explain its structure along with the structure of spongy bones.
 It also shows how blood vessels are present within both types of bones.

-Q2.
-What are the functions of Bones other than providing structural support to the body?
+2. What are the functions of bones other than providing structural support to the body?

-Answer: As explained earlier, bones have many functions than just providing support and shape to an organism's body.
+As explained earlier, bones have many functions other than just providing support and shape to an organism's body.
 Below are some functions of bones.

 The storing of bone marrow within the bone matrix happens in spongy bones.

-Erythropoiesis or formations of blood cells happen within the bone marrows, and hence it offers a sire for cell production.
+Erythropoiesis or formations of blood cells happen within the bone marrow, and hence it offers a sire for cell production.

 Spongy bones act as a shock absorber for all movements, especially at the joints while walking, jumping, etc.